Vitin-19/IMC_Calculator_app/README.md

 ``` shel
 npm install
 ```
-And now to executev the app, you just need to use the command:
+Now to execute the app, you need to use the command:
 ``` shel
 npx expo start --tunnel
 ```